Latest Bitcoin (BTC) News Update

 TLDR

-Bitcoin chatter is a mix of cautious optimism and watchful waiting as it holds near highs.
+Bitcoin's social chatter is a cautious mix of technical hope and bearish reality.
 Here’s what’s trending:

 Deep Dive